 No churn ice cream, such as this one, is usually made by whipping cream and then gently folding it into other ingredients, such as sweetened condensed milk and flavoring.

 Pre whipping the cream aims to mimic the effect of the ice cream machine churning the ice cream, trapping air into the mix.
-The thickness of the sweetened condensed milk also helps stop larger ice crystals forming as the ice cream freezes.
+The thickness of the sweetened condensed milk also helps stop larger ice crystals from forming as the ice cream freezes.

 Can I churn no churn ice cream?